 9. Be Conscious of What You Want for the Rest of Your Life.

-If your goal is to keep 70.3 and Ironman events as part of your lifestyle without sacrificing other activities you love, it can be done.
+If your goal is to keep half- and full-distance triathlon events as part of your lifestyle without sacrificing other activities you love, it can be done.
 It’s all a matter of being clear about what you want and setting yourself up for success.

 10. Myth-Busting: Anything Is Possible

 At one time or another, most people set self-imposed limitations.
 Many times, these limitations are based on myths.
-Remove the myth that you must give up everything else in your life in order to be an IRONMAN.
-If you make IRONMAN a lifestyle, training and racing will become more joyful, and maybe even more effective!
+Remove the myth that you must give up everything else in your life in order to be a finisher.
+If you make triathlon training a lifestyle, training and racing will become more joyful and maybe even more effective!